Posts tagged with design

 What about regressions on complexes in more modest settings with more definitive data measurements?
 Let’s say my client is a grocery store.
 I want to answer for them how changing the first thing you see in the store will affect the amount purchased of the other items.
 (In general trying to answer how store layout affects purchases of all items … this being a “first bite”.)
 Imagine for my benefit also that I’m assisted or directed by someone with domain knowledge: someone who understands the mechanisms that make X cause Y—whether it’s walking, smelling, typical thought patterns or reaction paths, typical goals when entering the store, whatever it is.

 I swear by my very strong personal intuition that complexes are everywhere.
 By complexes I mean highly interdependent cause & effect entanglements.
-Most obvious example being you can’t just possess an engineering degree to make a lot of money in oil & gas.
+Intrafamily violence, development of sexual preference, popularity of a given song, career choice, are explained not by one variable but by a network of causes.
+You can’t just possess an engineering degree to make a lot of money in oil & gas.
 You also need to move to certain locations, give your best effort, network, not make obvious faux pax on your CV, not seduce your boss’ son, and on and on.
 In a broad macro picture we pick up that wealth goes up with higher degrees in the USA.
 Going from G.E.D. to Bachelor is associated with

 tripling ± 1 wealth.